RediSearch/redisearch-getting-started/docs/008-aggregation.md

 # Aggregation

-A common need for application, in addition to retrieving information as a document list, like you have done with the "`FT.SEARCH`" command, is to do some "aggregation".
+A common need for applications, in addition to retrieving information as a document list, like you have done with the "`FT.SEARCH`" command, is to do some "aggregation".

-For example if we look at the movie documents, you may want to retrieve the number of movies group by release year starting with the most recents ones.
+For example if we look at the movie documents, you may want to retrieve the number of movies grouped by release year starting with the most recent ones.

-For this, RediSearch is providing the FT.AGGREGATE command, the aggregation are describe as data processing pipeline.
+For this, RediSearch provides the FT.AGGREGATE command, with aggregations described as a data processing pipeline.

-Let's now take some examples.
+Let's check out some examples.

 ## Group By & Sort By